The Information and Digital Group

 Enabling a ‘Digital campus’ to optimise digital and traditional research and teaching capabilities.

-These roles have been created to work across and with our University community to deliver secure technology change programmes and make all engagement with IT as smooth as possible.
+These roles have been confirmed to work across and with our University community to deliver secure technology change programmes and make all engagement with IT as smooth as possible.

 Digital change is inevitable – with tighter controls and greater regulation expected within organisations worldwide.
 All IDG Directors will focus on finding common ground, understanding departments’ needs and objectives and helping to navigate any barriers.